SYED-RAFI-NAQVI/Linear-Regression-Form-Scratch/readme.md

 where N is the number of points in the data set

-this step finds the mean square error of the intial line.
+This step finds the mean square error of the intial line.

 # step - 4 :

 Finding the best m, b for the best fit line

-this step under goes recursiveness to find m, b where the line moves forward and backword with respect to the data points when there is less mean square error then we will get the best m, b values
+This step under goes recursiveness to find m, b where the line moves forward and backword with respect to the data points when there is less mean square error then we will get the best m, b values

-this step is the actual gradient decent which finds the best fit line for the data points
+This step is the actual gradient decent which finds the best fit line for the data points

       b_gradient += -(2/N) * (y - ((m_current * x) + b_current))
       m_gradient += -(2/N) * x * (y - ((m_current * x) + b_current))